-On this page, I have compiled data and descriptions of some great climbs I’ve done from elsewhere in the country.
+Here I have compiled data and descriptions of some great climbs I’ve done from elsewhere in the country.
 Most of these are out west or from Hawaii.
 New Englanders might have one of the toughest hill climbs in the world with Mt.
-Washington, but there are many climbs that are either much bigger vertical gain, go to a much higher elevation (or both).
+Washington, but there are many climbs that are either much bigger vertical gain, go to a much higher elevation, or both.

 About half of the climbs presented here are 100% paved, and one is 100% singletrack.
 The others are mixed paved/gravel or entirely from gravel.
 If you like to climb and have opportunities to travel, maybe there’s something here you’ll like to try sometime.

 Haleakala, Maui, HI – If this climb weren’t in the middle of the Pacific Ocean 2500 miles from the nearest land, it could perhaps be the most popular bicycle climb in the world.
-The fully paved climb to the summit gains just over 10,000 feet from sea level in less than 38 miles.
+This is quite different from the Six Gaps Hill Climb in Vermont, and the fully paved climb to the summit gains just over 10,000 feet from sea level in less than 38 miles.

-Mt Washington, New Hampshire – The Mt Washington Auto Road is reviewed elsewhere on this site (>1000 foot climbs).
+Mt Washington, NH – The Mt.
+Washington Auto Road is reviewed elsewhere on this site (>1000 foot climbs).
 It is included here as a reference standard.
 I compare all other climbs to Washington, such as Ascutney is the same grade, half vertical, or Haleakala is half the grade, but twice the vertical.
 In a race scenario, Mt Washington is indeed a very hard mountain to climb.
 I have practice climbed or raced up to Mt Washington many times.

-I have taken the Gabrielino Trail down on one occasion, and a mix of Mt Lowe Rail Path, Echo Mtn, and Sam Merrill trails on another.
+I have taken Gabrielino Trail down on one occasion, and a mix of Mt.
+Lowe Rail Path, Echo Mountain, and Sam Merrill trails on another.
 Stunning views of both the Angeles National Forest and the Los Angeles basin.
 To get 4900 feet vertical, you must start at the Eaton Canyon park entrance and sneak through.

 White Mountain, Big Pine, CA – This climb is part of day two of the Everest Challenge stage race.
 It is fairly steep most of the way, but at several points along the climb, the grade lets up or even drops for a bit.
 The road passes through many scenic areas, including a narrow pass through a gorge.
 It starts in a desert wasteland and passes through unique forested areas higher up.

-From vantage points near 10,000ft, you can look across the valley to glaciers in the Sierra Nevada’s.
+From vantage points near 10,000ft, you can look across the valley to glaciers in the Sierra Nevadas.
 Just after cresting above 10,000ft, the road continues as abrasive gravel.
 On a mountain bike, one can reach the 14,000ft summit, but this option is not profiled here.
 Someday I hope to ride from Big Pine via Jeep road to the summit, 100% on dirt, with >10,000ft net gain.
-The descent is marvelous, good pavement with very little braking required.
+The descent is marvelous, with good pavement and very little braking required.

 I climbed this mountain once on a mountain bike.
 Other than the research buildings up top, there is nothing else out there.
 Most of the Santa Rita Mountains are protected by the Mount Wrightson Wilderness, a peak adjacent to Mt Hopkins.
 The air is very clear here, and the views are superb.
-You can see the Santa Catalina’s north of Tucson, a flat desert floor in between.
-Check out also these favorite northeast hill climb loops.
+You can see the Santa Catalinas north of Tucson, a flat desert floor in between.